mskorkowski/leptos-forge/libs/build_script/README.md

   - Build your tailwind css file from source across dependencies
   - Ability to watch for changes in your whole workspace and automatically recompile css when needed
+- Reliable resource provisioning
+  - Uses `cargo_resources` for pulling resources from upstream crates without `include_bytes!`
+  - Ability to watch for changes in your whole workspace and automatically refetch the resources when needed

 ## How to use it